Randall Park Says Hollywood Doesn't Get Importance of 'Barbie' Success

 How 'One Tree Hill' Star Bethany Joy Lenz's Decade in a Cult Ins…

-Randall Park feels Hollywood execs are going to miss the important takeaway from the wild success of the Barbie movie.
+Randall Park feels Hollywood execs are missing the important takeaway from the wild success of the Barbie movie.

 The Fresh Off the Boat alum recently spoke with Rolling Stoneamid the theatrical release of his directorial debut, Shortcomings, and reflected on representation, diversity and how it's often hard for the head honchos in Hollywood to see the big picture.